Skip to main content

 Specific Program Requirements

-• Some programs have additional course prerequisites or requirements.
-You will find any prerequisites/requirements listed on the individual program description page.
+In addition to the general eligibility requirements, some programs have additional course prerequisites or requirements.
+You will find any prerequisites/requirements listed on the individual program description page or in the study abroad portal.

 Faculty Recommendation Process